pengchencareer/Churned-User-Analysis/README.md

 2. Build a model to predict which user will churn.
 3. Find out the most important features.

-This project is still under process and is targeted to be completed in the end of the March.
+This project is still underway and is targeted to be completed at the end of the March.